priidukull/dragons-of-mugloar/README.md

 Appearently Dragons can now defeat all the knights in normal weather conditions, but there are some problems in more extreme weather conditions.
 I will create and try to solve a test where the weather is hot.

 After changing our Dragon building algorithms to build only very balanced and Zen dragons when the Weather is hot, we stopped losing dragons with hot Weather.
 97/100 Encounters were successful.

+##### The nine (unit-)test - winEncounterWhenItsRainyTest()
+We are still losing Dragons when it's rainy.
+Will write a test to address that weather.

+Wrote the test case and solved it.
+Now we have come to the point where we only lose Dragons to storm about which we can do nothing.